Luminescent cyanide coordination polymer based on {Mo6I8} and {Ag2(dppm)2} clusters: exceptional stability and efficient scintillation

 Abstract

-First metal-organic coordination polymer based on [{Mo6I8}(CN)6]2– cluster anion was obtained using salts Cs1.3Na0.7[{Mo6I8}(CN)6]·2H2O (1) and K[Ag(CN)2], as well as bis(diphenylphosphino)methane (dppm) as precursors.
+First metal–organic coordination polymer based on the [{Mo6I8}(CN)6]2− cluster anion was obtained using the salts Cs1.3Na0.7[{Mo6I8}(CN)6]·2H2O (1) and K[Ag(CN)2], as well as bis(diphenylphosphino)methane (dppm), as precursors.
 In contrast to the previously reported coordination polymers based on octahedral cyanide cluster complexes, the 1D polymer [{Ag2(dppm)2}{Mo6I8}(CN)6] (2) demonstrated an order of magnitude increase in the cluster-centred photoluminescence quantum yield (Φem) in the solid state at 300 K in comparison with the ionic salt 1.
-Moreover, 2 displays bright X-ray induced emission, which is two orders of magnitude more intense than that of 1 and is characterized by a light yield of 10800 photons/MeV.
-Therefore, 2 represents the first effective scintillating compound, which is based on octahedral molybdenum clusters.
-The polymer have exceptional thermal, photo- and hydrolytic stability and displays minimal degradation upon X-ray irradiation, retaining its emission intensity following exposure to an air-equivalent dose of 2·103 Gray.
-It should be noted that no compounds based on octahedral molybdenum clusters have been previously obtained that would remain stable when exposed to such radiation doses.
-The high light yield and exceptional stability of the compound have enabled us to use it to manufacture scintillation screens for X-ray visualisation.
-These screens have a spatial resolution of up to 9 line pairs/mm, representing the first example of a scintillation device based on octahedral metal clusters.
+Moreover, 2 exhibits bright X-ray-induced emission, which is two orders of magnitude more intense than that of 1 and is characterized by a light yield of 10 800 photons per MeV.
+Therefore, 2 represents the first effective scintillating compound based on octahedral molybdenum clusters.
+The polymer has exceptional thermal, photo- and hydrolytic stability and exhibits minimal degradation upon X-ray irradiation, retaining its emission intensity following exposure to the dose of 2.2 × 105 rad.
+It should be noted that this level of radiation resistance is superb even for inorganic scintillation materials.
+The high light yield and exceptional stability of the compound enabled us to use it to manufacture scintillation screens for X-ray visualisation.
+These screens provide a spatial resolution of up to 9 line pairs per mm, representing the first example of a scintillation device based on molybdenum clusters.

 Supplementary files